tsnowak/pnnl-tunamelt/README.md

 # Downloading the Dataset

 The data set is hosted on pcloud.
-A [web interface link](http://u.pc.cd/k76italK) is provided, but to need to create a direct download link if we want to download the data set via terminal.
+A [web interface link](https://u.pcloud.link/publink/show?code=k76italK) is provided, but we need to create a direct download link if we want to download the data set via terminal.

 We will use pcloud's web API to generate a direct download link.
-To do so, we take the code parameter in web interface link, and pass it into the pcloud web API as shown below. **Note, this link will always remain the same!**
+To do so, we will take the `code` parameter in web interface link, and pass it into the pcloud web API as shown below. **Note, this link will always remain the same, so feel free to copy and paste!**
 ```
 https://api.pcloud.com/getpublinkdownload?code=k76italK&forcedownload=0
 ```
-This will return a page like the below. **This will change for each request**, as the direct download link always expires in one day:
+This will return a page like the below. **This will change for each request, as the direct download link always expires in one day:**
 ```
 {
 	"result": 0,